Switch to the postgres user

 sudo -u postgres psql

-# In the psql shell, run:
+# Execute in the psql shell:

 CREATE USER palpo WITH PASSWORD 'your_secure_password';